richardgiddings/simple_api_app/README.md

 ## Features of the simple api app

 - Add/Edit/Delete of tasks using front-end via http://127.0.0.1:8000/simpleapi/
+- User login so user can only See and Add/Edit/Delete their tasks
 - Formatting using https://getbootstrap.com/
 - Datetime picker for entering the due date
 - Navigation of tasks using https://datatables.net/